geogardenclub/geogardenclub.github.io/docs/user-guide/downloading.md

 ## Enroll as a GGC Beta Tester

 Geo Garden Club is currently in beta test for Android.
-Android users, please contact the GGC team to get enrolled in the beta test program. info@geogardenclub.com
+Android users, please contact the GGC team to get enrolled in the beta test program. info@geogardenclub.com.

+You will need to have connected your Android phone to a GMail account, and provide that GMail address to the GGC team.
+This is because the beta test program using the Google Play Store which requires the phone to be connected to a GMail account.

 ## Download through Google Play Store